Recording memories of the past

 For the past few years we have been looking at ways to record the stories of villagers lives.
 One of our members is currently recording memories and stories of people both in our village and the surrounding area.
 We have held afternoon ‘tea parties’ where both residents and non-residents have come along, chatted and looked at photo albums.
 We have also held several successful film shows of past village life.
 All this has helped to stimulate memories and prompted people to share their stories with us.

-We now have around 15 folders in our heritage room, each one containing the fascinating individual stories and memories of people who have lived or worked in Docking.
+We now have over 20 folders in our heritage room, each one containing the fascinating individual stories and memories of people who have lived or worked in Docking.
 These stories range from ‘life as an evacuee in Docking during World War Two’ to ‘working at Waggs Bakery’.

 Below is a selection of quotes taken from some of our oral history recordings that we have done to date.

 “I can remember the amount of shops we had, you’d be surprised.
 I once counted up to about 15 or 16.
 The shops at East End were able to meet most needs in the village; everything was here that you wanted.
 People used to come years ago from the other villages like Bircham and Brancaster just to shop here.”
 [Mr W.]